sajmons/CollimationCircles/README.md

 # Building

-For more help see https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish.
+For more on building see https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish.

 ## Linux ARM 64
 ```